-NWSA government affairs staff has worked with the NWSA Legislative Work Group to develop draft state and federal government affairs agendas to guide our work in 2024.
+NWSA government affairs staff has worked with the NWSA Legislative Work Group to develop draft state and federal government affairs agendas to guide our work in 2025.
 The draft agendas and the catalogue of government affairs positions are attached.
 Staff are now seeking feedback from the Managing Members.
-We will request approval at a future meeting.
+If feedback is minimal, we will request approval at the November meeting.
+Otherwise, we will seek approval at the December meeting.